BinPy/BinPy/docs/source/development-workflow.rst

     http://python.org/download/

-by downloading the "Python 2.7 Windows installer" and running it.
+by downloading the "Python 2.7 Windows installer" (or Python 2.6 or 2.5) and running it.
 Then do not forget to add Python to the $PATH environment.

 On Windows and Mac OS X, the easiest way to get git is to download GitHub's